webofmars/kubectl-custom-cols/README.md

 ### Manualy

 * dowload the latest release
-* copy `kubectl-custom-cols` script somewhere in your PATH
+* copy `kubectl-custom-cols` script and the `templates` folder together, somewhere in your PATH
-* copy templates in `$HOME/.kube/kube-custom-cols/templates`

 ### Via krew